mindkin/hourfleet/docs/index.md

 # Understanding Your Car Share

-* [First Steps First](provide.html).
-The things that you need to get sorted firsst before your car sharing business can operate properly.
+* [First Steps First](stepbystep.html).
+These are things that you need to get sorted first before your car sharing business can operate properly.
 * [Customizing Your Car Share](configure.html).
 There is lots to customize.
-Here is what you can configure to brand and make your car sharing network your own business.
+Here is what you can configure to brand and make your car sharing business work the way you want it to.
 * [Integrations](integrations.html).
-Learn about the third-party platform that Hourfleet integrates with.
-[Stripe](http://stripe.com) integration is mandatory for your Car Share.
+Learn about the online services that Hourfleet integrates with.
+[Stripe](http://stripe.com) integration is mandatory for your car share to charge your customers.
-* [Your own landing page(s)](yoursite.html).
-You need your own website landing page and some other important pages.
+* [Your own website](yoursite.html).
+You need your own companies website and landing page, and host some other important pages and images.

 ## How it Works

 * [Hourfleet 101](howitworks.html).
-The basics of Hourfleet car sharing networks.
+The basics of Hourfleet car shares.
 * [The Hourfleet App](screens.html).
-Get familiar with the Hourfleet App that your customers will be using either on their mobile devices or on their desktop devices.
+Get familiar with the Hourfleet App that your customers will be using, either on their mobile devices or on their desktop devices.
 * [Carkits](carkit.html).
-All you need to know about this in-car device - compatibility, installation and app setup.
+All you need to know about this cool in-car device.
 * [Insurance](insurance.html).
 Supporting your insurance provider
-* [Notifications](notifications.html).
-Customize email and SMS notifications that are sent to your borrowers and car owners.

 ## Establishing Your Car Share